kevikoech/blender_addon_tutorial/readme.rst

    self.total

-These properties are handled specially by blender when the class is registered so they display as buttons in the user interface.
+These properties are handled specially by Blender when the class is registered so they display as buttons in the user interface.
 There are many arguments you can pass to properties to set limits, change the default and display a tooltip.